jymchng/Certificates/README.md

 # Educational

-You can find the certificates as tabulated in the list below in the folder named `educational`.
+You can find the certificates as tabulated in the list below and stored in the folder named `educational`.

 | #    | Description                                                  | Awarded By                                |
 | ---- | ------------------------------------------------------------ | ----------------------------------------- |